 Don’t rebuke an older man, but exhort him as a father, younger men as brothers, older women as mothers, and the younger women as sisters with all purity.

 Some Christians, like myself, are so curious of what God has called us to do.
 It does tend to direct us in one direction or another.
 Sometimes good.
 Sometimes bad.
-But by the grace of God, never a waste of time.
+But by the grace of God, it is never a waste of time.

 Command and teach these things.
 Don’t let anyone despise your youth